 Read more …

-To date, 83% of the respondents to North Somerset Council strongly oppose the Airport planning application to expand by 50%.
-The Council must respect the this overwhelming majority.
+To date, 83% of the respondents to North Somerset Council strongly oppose the Airport planning application to expand.

-This is a massive, complex planning application and North Somerset Council must provide independent evidence of benefits that it claims outweigh the serious harm to the health and well-being of North Somerset communities.
+This is a massive, complex planning application and North Somerset Council must provide independent evidence that the benefits of expansion will outweigh the serious harm to the health and well-being of North Somerset and the wider region.

 Read more …

-Bristol Airport is majority owned by a Canadian investment fund, the Ontario Teachers Pension Fund (OTPP) together with two Australian investment funds, Sunsuper and NSW TCorp.
+Bristol Airport is owned by a Canadian investment fund, the Ontario Teachers Pension Fund (OTPP).
 These overseas owners expect up to 15% p.a. return on their investments.

 OTPP is a hands-on investor dedicated to ‘active management’.
 In its own words: